hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     * Call it "Hack Oregon Base".
     * Set the operating system to Ubuntu 64.
     * Set the memory to 1024 MiB.
-    * Create a 32 GB dynamically allocated ***VMDK*** disk.
-If you use the default VirtualBox VDI disk the Vagrant packaging step will have to spend energy converting it to VMDK.
+    * Create a 32 GB dynamically allocated disk.
 4. Open the 'Settings' wizard.
     * Under 'System', change the pointing device to 'PS/2 mouse'.
     * Under 'Audio', uncheck 'Enable Audio'.
     * Under 'USB', uncheck 'Enable USB Controller'.
-5. Now go to the 'Storage' settings.
+5. Go to the 'Storage' settings.
     * Click on the empty CD drive and point it to the Ubuntu server ISO file you downloaded.
     * Click on the SATA controller.
 Make sure "Use Host I/O Cache" is ***cleared***.
 I had mysterious installation failures with this option set!
-6. Now go to the 'Network' settings.
+6. Go to the 'Network' settings.
     * Select 'Advanced'.
 Then press the 'Port Forwarding' button.
     * Create a rule with 'SSH' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 2222 as the host port and 22 as the guest port.
 Leave the guest IP blank.
 This enables `ssh` into the guest.
     * Create a rule with 'Jupyter' as the name, 'TCP' as the protocol, 127.0.0.1 as the Host IP, 7777 as the host port and 8888 as the guest port.
 Leave the guest IP blank.
 This enables browsing to a Jupyter notebook server in the guest.
 6. Close the Settings wizard.
-7. Start the machine.
+7. Start the virtual machine.
 When it comes up you'll be in a text-based installer.
 In most cases, you'll be able to accept the defaults.
 8. Accept all the defaults till you get to the host name screen.
     * Call the machine 'hackoregon-base'.
     * Set the user full name to 'Hack Oregon'.